 Pictured above is a submarine and frigate engaged in an exercise near the Firth of Clyde, which by the way, is in Scotland.

 In fact, why not have a look for yourself?
-Note that some naval vessels may not be visible if they turn off the system that allows for them to show up on this real time map, however many are still visible.
+Note that some naval vessels may not be visible if they turn off the system that allows for them to show up on this real time map, however many are still visible and on the date of publication there were 12 Royal Navy and RFA vessels in and around Scotland, this can be verified by using historical data from the above source.

 Alan Brown, Member of Parliament for Kilmarnock and Loudoun, is the SNP Westminister spokesperson on Transports, Infrastructure and Energy.
 Brown asked during an Oral Answers to Questions session on Defence in the House of Commons, on the 26th November: